Plus-size model: Origins in Asia and the Pacific

 The plus size industry in Asia is not as developed as in North America or Europe, but a number of Asian plus size models have been featured in press.
-Australia has a developed industry with multiple designers and retailers using plus size models in advertising.
-In recent years, plus size agencies in Australia have launched the careers of several international plus size models, such as Robyn Lawley.
+Australia has an industry with multiple designers and retailers using plus size models in advertising.
+Plus size agencies in Australia have launched the careers of several international plus size models, such as Robyn Lawley.

 Specialty agencies and divisions

 Former plus-size model Darrianne Donnelly founded the first plus size agency in Australia, BigGals Models, which was renamed to BGM Models in 1996.
-BGM Models closed in 2015 due to Donnelly's retirement, with the majority of models moving to the new Curves division at the established full service agency Vivien's Models.
+BGM Models closed in 2015 at Donnelly's retirement, with the majority of models moving to the new Curves division at the established full service agency Vivien's Models.
 Chelsea Bonner, a former BGM model, left the agency to start Bella Models in 2000 in direct competition.
 Bonner is often credited with the discovery of Robyn Lawley as a model, although Lawley had already been modelling at a smaller size before joining Bella.

 Specialty media and other ventures in Asia and Pacific Region

 In April 1997, Emme appeared on a cover of New Woman, the first appearance of a plus-size model on an Australian magazine cover.
 In May 2000, Australian Cosmopolitan began using plus-size models in fashion feature spreads.
 Natalie Wakeling appeared in the first May 2000 editorial.
-Australian Cosmopolitan now features plus size models in every issue of the magazine.
+Australian Cosmopolitan features plus size models in every issue of the magazine.
 Other magazines that regularly feature plus-size models include Australian Women's Weekly and Dolly.
 Robyn Lawley was GQ Australia's Girl of the Week in its November 2013 issue.

 Madison magazine photographed Robyn Lawley for their May 2012 cover.
 In March 2014, Robyn Lawley appeared on the cover of Cosmopolitan Australia.

 Crystal Renn appeared in A Call for Camp in Vogue Japan's June 2011 issue.
 Felicity Hayward was featured in the editorial I'm Better in Black in Vogue Japan September 2012.
 Australian Vogue featured Robyn Lawley in Belle Curve for their August 2011 issue, and again in their June 2013 issue.

 Australia's Next Top Model featured cycle winner Tahnee Atkinson in Cycle 5.

 Elena Miro produced a prêt-à-porter runway show in China featuring Asian models in 2006.